Jacobo Bielak, P.E.

 Pittsburgh, PA 15213-3890

-BioJacobo Bielak is Hamerschlag University Professor in the Department of Civil and Environmental Engineering at Carnegie Mellon.
-His research is in the areas of earthquake engineering and engineering seismology, and, more recently, also in structural health monitoring.
-Bielak is a member of the original Applied Technology Council (ATC) committee that drafted the first seismic provisions for soil-structure interaction in the US, based mainly on his work.
+BioJacobo Bielak is the Hamerschlag University Professor Emeritus in the Department of Civil and Environmental Engineering at Carnegie Mellon.
+His research interests are in earthquake engineering, engineering seismology, and in structural health monitoring.
+Bielak was a member of the original Applied Technology Council (ATC) committee that drafted the first seismic provisions for soil-structure interaction in the US, based mainly on his work.
 These provisions are now, in modified form, part of the National Earthquake Hazards Reduction Program (NEHRP) seismic provisions.

-Recognition for his work includes the Gordon Bell Prize for Special Accomplishment Based on Innovation.
-He is a Fellow of the U.S. Association for Computational Mechanics, a Distinguished Member of ASCE, and a Member of the National Academy of Engineering.
-He also is a Corresponding Member of the Mexican Academy of Sciences and of the Mexican Academy of Engineering.
+He has received the Gordon Bell Prize for Special Accomplishment Based on Innovation.
+He is a Member of the National Academy of Engineering, a Distinguished Member of ASCE, an Honorary Member of the Earthquake Engineering Research Institute, and a Fellow of the U.S. Association for Computational Mechanics.
+He is also a Corresponding Member of the Mexican Academy of Sciences and of the Mexican Academy of Engineering.

 PhD 1971 - California Institute of Technology